Are you fearful of change or do you embrace it? Change happens and we can’t do anything about that, however, we can control how we react to it.

 The ever-evolving working paradigm has changed so much in the past few years thanks to increased technological developments, the rise of flexible working and the new generational impact.
-The traditional working ways are now seemingly viewed now as stale and old hat and those that practice them, the same.
+The traditional working ways are now seemingly viewed now as stale and old hat.
+And as for those that practice them, the same.

 Fear of the unknown

 For those of us who want to grow and evolve, change needs to be welcomed.
-I work with a number of individuals and teams on change and how to steer the ship through it to ensure it’s a positive experience and one to be learnt and developed from.
+I work with a number of individuals and teams on change and how to steer the ship through it.
+This ensures it’s a positive experience and one to be learnt and developed from.

 In business, change can be feared as people worry about their job security, their position and their shifted perception by others.
-To have your established role threatened, for example, can lead to people retreating and being negative to change but from my experience, the best transitions always happen when people embrace change and make the most out of it.
+To have your established role threatened, for example, can lead to people retreating and being negative to change.
+However from my experience, the best transitions always happen when people embrace change and make the most out of it.

 Trust the process – even if it’s uncomfortable

 Yes, change can be frightening but it can also be exciting and empowering and bring with it opportunity that wasn’t available before.
-Change happens for a reason and often, in business, change has been considered thoroughly before implementation so it’s worth remembering that and trusting it.
+Change happens for a reason.
+Often, in business, change has been considered thoroughly before implementation so it’s worth remembering that and trusting it.

 You can’t avoid it, so embrace it and make the most of it.
 And if you need a helping hand navigating through it, do get in touch.